splunk-soar-connectors/whois/release_notes/unreleased.md

 **Unreleased**

-* Updated whois dependency to be compatible with python 3.9
+* Added support for Python 3.9